-\ Studies enrolling adolescents at any age will be included as long as the focus is on abuse from an intimate partner and not a parent or other caregiver.
+Studies enrolling adolescents at any age were included as long as the focus is on abuse from an intimate partner and not a parent or other caregiver.

-Adolescents and adults with problems directly related to abuse (e.g., physical injuries) will have evaluations outside the scope of screening.
+[†] Adolescents and adults with problems directly related to abuse (e.g., physical injuries) will have evaluations outside the scope of screening.

-Relevant systematic reviews will be identified in database searches and used for handsearches to ensure the databases have captured all relevant studies.
+[‡] Relevant systematic reviews were identified in database searches and used for handsearches to ensure the databases have captured all relevant studies.

-Results will be stratified by study setting to assess whether results for IPV screening accuracy and intervention studies differ based on whether populations were enrolled from primary care or emergency department settings.
+[§] Results were stratified by study setting to assess whether results for IPV screening accuracy and intervention studies differ based on whether populations were enrolled from primary care or emergency department settings.